 The week begins with Gaudete Sunday.
 This is the turning point in Advent where we move from hope and preparation to rejoicing.
 Gaudete means “rejoice” in Latin.
 The spirit of the Advent celebration lightens.
 This week is a time to be joyous because salvation is at hand.

-We work in over 110 schools, supporting 2500 children and young people.
+We work in over 100 schools, supporting thousands of children and families.
 Every day we see the difference our work can make to children and those closest to them and it is a great joy to see a child become more resilient, content and able to cope with life.

 Every day we help children to overcome hurdles that life places in their way and it is a privilege to do so.
 With your support, we will continue to help those children and young people who turn to us for our specialist care.